Chiropractic Adjustments in Edmond

 The Gonstead Adjustment Method

-Unlike many chiropractic techniques that adjust multiple areas of the spine, the Gonstead system focuses on finding the exact spinal segment causing the problem and correcting only that level.
+Unlike many chiropractic techniques that adjust multiple areas of the spine, the Gonstead system focuses on identifying the exact spinal segment causing the problem and correcting only that level.

 This method uses several forms of analysis to locate the precise area needing correction: